Point Cook - North West

 Point Cook - North West features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 87.0% of all households, including 56.0% couples with children, 19.3% couples without children, and 10.5% single parent families.
-Non-family households account for the remaining 13.0%, with lone person households at 10.3% and group households making up 2.6%.
+Family households make up 87.0% of all households, including 56.0% couples with children, 19.3% couples without children, and 10.5% single parent families.
+Non-family households constitute the remaining 13.0%, with lone person households at 10.3% and group households comprising 2.6% of the total.
 The median household size is 3.2 people, which is larger than the Greater Melbourne average of 3.1.

 Frequently Asked Questions - Households